Sxing2/CLIP-Test-time-Counterattacks/README.md

 This command can also be found in `TTC.sh`.
 You can run `bash TTC.sh` to avoid typing the lengthy command in the terminal.
 The results will be saved in the folder specified by `--outdir`.

+To employ TTC on adversarially finetuned models, you can specify the path to the finetuned model weights with `--victim_resume`.

 ## 📬 Updates
  7 Mar 2025: **Please stay tuned for instructions to run the code!**